plops/cl-cpp-generator2/example/131_sdr/README.md

 sudo emacs /etc/portage/package.accept_keywords/package.accept_keywords
 sudo emerge -av net-libs/liquid-dsp
 ```

+# initialization

+- find the code phase and doppler shift of each (visible) satellite

+- typically less than 10ms of the initial signal is used to avoid
+  signal loss due to sign inversion at the next datasymbol
+- i use 10000 points at 10MHz sampling rate (1ms)

+- occasionally a preamble 10001011 or 01110100 occurs in the
+  datastream (every 30sec or so)
+- would that be helpful to find satellites (i doubt it)

 # gps tracking

 - (Borre: A software defined GPS and Galileo receiver, p.
 89)